Neben5/PythonInequalityIterator/README.md

 Acknowledgements to come

 Inequalities currently must have two (2) elements.
 Adding more complex statements is currently in progress and not supported.
 At all.

+# TODO

+Fill hemi, dotted outline.
+Want to be able to see overlap.
+Boundary is no more important than the interior